solarwinds/uamsclient-ansible/README.md

 - Windows - `C:\ProgramData\SolarWinds\UAMSClient\local_config.yaml`

 Ansible will automatically copy the file to the needed location.
-The default template of local config file is located at `templates/template_local_config.yaml.j2`.
+The default template of the local config file is located at `templates/template_local_config.yaml.j2`.
 You can specify the **path** to your own template by setting the `local_config_template` variable in the playbook.

 ```